Title: Letter, Return of Binoculars, WWI

 Subject: return of articles, in connection with the NAVY’S call for binoculars, telescopes, spyglasses, and other navigation instruments.

-1. There is being returned to you by registered mail the article received form you in response to the NAVY’S call.
+1. There is being returned to you by registered mail the article received from you in response to the NAVY’S call.

 2. An engraved certificate evidencing the participation of this article in the war, is now being prepared and will be forwarded to you at a subsequent date.